-The Round-up is on the forefront of the movement to reunify the Southwest Conference.
+The Round-up is at the forefront of the movement to reunify the Southwest Conference.
 Well, most of it.
-We'd rather not invite Arkansas, but if that's what it takes we can certainly think about it.
+We'd rather not invite Arkansas, but if that's what it takes, we can certainly think about it.
 And there's more.
 Bring in the scattered sheep as well.
 UTEP, welcome home.
 North Texas - come on over.
 Texas State, why not?
 UTSA, have a seat, make yourself at home.
 Twelve teams, two divisions, divided however you like.
 Play the title game in one of the domed prairies that dot our great state.
 These are all details that can be worked out on a three day weekend at Lake Buchanan.

 All broadcast live every Saturday at noon on Raycom - your home for Southwest Conference Football.
-Champion goes to the Cotton Bowl - not the one played in the Death Star, the one at the State Fairgrounds where you can get a fried twinkie and see the wonders of East Dallas.
+The champion goes to the Cotton Bowl - not the one played in the Death Star, the one at the State Fairgrounds where you can get a fried twinkie and see the wonders of East Dallas.

-We are the SWC Round-up and we want the Southwest Conference back, we are few, we are proud, we do not forget, expect us.
+We are the SWC Round-up, and we want the Southwest Conference back, we are few, we are proud, we do not forget, expect us.